ucan-app/.github/user-manual.md

 ## How to Use Software:

 Please follow the below steps on how to use and navigate through our webapp.
-Note that there are certain features that haven't been fully implemented yet, which we have included as "work in progress" below.

 ### Creating an account:

 Having an account is the best way to use our website, but browsing without one is fine as well.

 - Users can create an account by navigating to the user icon at the top-right corner of the page and signing up.
 They must then login using their credentials to gain access to their account.
-- The account making process will require email verification of the base email address used. (work in progress)
+- The account making process will require email verification of the base email address used.
 - Afterwards, it’s recommended to add a badge that indicates if you’re a UW student or Alumni and your current company name through further email verification.
 This adds credibility to the posts you make.

 ### Editing profile: